-Hair transplant surgery is constantly improving and being refined, opening up new possibilities for hair restoration that may not have been possible before.
+Body hair transplant surgery is constantly improving and being refined, opening up new possibilities for hair restoration that may not have been possible before.
 FUE (follicular unit extraction) has heralded a new era of body hair transplant.
-By removing hairs from the body and moving them to the scalp we now have more sources of hair to draw from.

 A hair transplant involves taking hairs from areas other than the scalp and moving them to the scalp.
 Common donor areas include: